roelkers/csem-2017/exercise5/README.md

 This will start the backend server running mongodb and the node.js application.

+NOTE:

+Sometimes MongoDB seems to start up after the app tries to connect.
+In this case rerun the docker command until it says it has connected successfully in the terminal.

 Since it was not required in the scope of the app to initialize the Database we have to first create a few shop owners.

 Open Postman App, and shoot a few POST-requsts to the following URL: